 Chapter 13, Education and Training - Assessing Safety Training Needs

-The safety culture and safety management system are supported by effective, comprehensive education and training.
-The culture of an organizational has a powerful influence over employee norms, habits, and behaviors as they complete their daily assignments and tasks.
-The strength of the underlying unconscious perceptions, thoughts, beliefs, etc., of the organization can override the best safety-related training designed to influence behavior.
+The safety culture and safety management system are supported by competent, comprehensive education and training.
+The culture of an organization has a powerful influence on employee norms, habits, and behaviors as they complete their daily assignments and tasks.
+The strength of the underlying unconscious perceptions, thoughts, beliefs, etc., of the organization, can override the best safety-related training designed to influence behavior.

 Chapter 14, Assessing Your Safety Management System

-A Safety Management System assessment provides a comprehensive assessment of the current state of the safety culture.
-The effectiveness of the safety management system should reflect the real values and beliefs of the organization.
-A structured and detailed assessment should provide specific details about potential gaps and opportunities for further improvement, not just in the safety management system but in your organization as well.
+A Safety Management System comprehensive assessment provides insights and validation about the current state of activities, their administration, and general effectiveness.
+The assessment of the Safety Management System, when routinely completed, reflects the real values and beliefs of the organization regards the actual safety culture.
+A structured and detailed assessment should provide details concerning potential gaps and opportunities for further improvement, not just in the Safety Management System but within the organization as well.

 Chapter 15, Becoming a Curator for the Safety Management System

 The desire for wanting information with urgency and immediacy is “now” the expected norm and no longer reserved for only special situations.
 The internet, cloud-based storage, and use of multiple types of devices have resulted in the availability of a “fire hose” level stream of information overwhelming researchers.
 This abundance of information and its continued expansion requires rethinking how data is collected, managed and stored.

 Over the past several decades, emerging Internet-based technology and an array of new communications capacities, known as “Social Media,” became available and outrageously popular.
 No one would have guessed these communication services would transform society where Social Media would provide a worldwide connected online conversation, supported by services such as Skype, Twitter, Snapchat, Instagram, Facebook, YouTube, Reddit, Pinterest, LinkedIn, Google+, and countless others.